TwinGEO

 It is not:

-A Digital Twin is an integrated system that connects assets, processes, and reality to support decisions.
+A Digital Twin is an integrated system that connects assets, processes, and real-world feedback to support decisions.

 They are operational infrastructures of knowledge.